Charles Johnson (defensive end)

-Charles Johnson (born July 10, 1986) is a former American football defensive end who played 11 seasons for the Carolina Panthers in the National Football League (NFL).
-He played college football for the University of Georgia and was drafted by the Panthers in the third round of the 2007 NFL Draft.
+Charles Johnson (born July 10, 1986) is an American former professional football player who was a defensive end for 11 seasons for the Carolina Panthers in the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Panthers in the third round of the 2007 NFL draft.

-Early years
+Early life

 Johnson attended Hawkinsville High School, where he was a three-sport athlete in football, basketball and track.
 He played defensive end for the Hawkinsville Red Devils football team.
 As a junior, he earned Class A All-State honorable mention and All-Area honors.
 As a senior, he recorded 16 sacks and 30 pressures while leading his team to the Class A State Championship, where he returned an interception 83 yards for a touchdown.
 He participated in the GACA North-South All-Star game.

 In addition to football, he also played basketball and ran track.
 He played as a forward on the basketball team.
 In track & field, he competed as a member of the Hawkinsville relay squads, recording personal-best times of 43.27 seconds in the 4x100 and 3:42.47 minutes in the 4x400.
 He also ran a 4.6-second 40-yard dash.